infinitesnow/Esper4Twitter/README.md

 # Esper4Twitter
 This is an application which uses hosebird client and Esper to query a stream of tweets from Twitter.
-It supports multiple queries loading, multithreaded tweet parsing, configurable logging with a custom format, and different levels of debug.
+It supports three different stream types: user, sample and filter.
+It also features multiple queries loading, multithreaded tweet parsing, configurable logging with a custom format, and different levels of debug.

 JavaBeans folder contains JavaBeans to parse JSon format tweet into JavaBeans according to the Twitter documentation.